exercism/v3/languages/emacs-lisp/reference/exercise-concepts/rna-transcription.md

 # Control structures

 - if: to detect if the code is invalid
-- error: raising errors when invalid
+- error/condition-case: raising and catching errors when invalid
-- condition-case: to handle each case
 - cond: to handle each case
 - let(*): defining local variables